Table of Contents

 These focus on planning and organizing trips, often integrating with email or calendars.

-- TripIt: Auto-creates itineraries from emails; tracks flights, rentals, documents.
-Free basic; Pro ~$49/year.
+- TripIt: Automatically creates itineraries from emails; tracks flights, rentals, and documents.
+Free basic plan; Pro is about $49 per year.
 Popular for seamless travel.

-- Tern: All-in-one with CRM, itineraries, reconciliation.
-Ideal for advisors; pricing on request.
+- Tern: All-in-one platform with CRM, itineraries, and reconciliation.
+Ideal for advisors; pricing available upon request.

-- Travefy: Itinerary building, client portals.
-Starts at $39/month.
+- Travefy: Itinerary builder with client portals.
+Starts at $39 per month.

-- SAP Concur: Expense tracking, bookings; integrates with TripIt for corporate travel.
+- SAP Concur: Tracks expenses and bookings; integrates with TripIt for corporate travel.

 5. Emerging AI and Specialized Tools

-AI is transforming travel software in 2025, with tools for personalized planning and automation.
+AI is transforming travel software in 2026 by providing tools for personalized planning and automation.

-- Trip.Planner (Trip.com): AI itineraries with real-time recs; free/in-app.
+- Trip.Planner (Trip.com): AI itineraries with real-time recommendations; free and available in-app.

 - Navoy: AI agent for quick planning; integrates bookings.